ANNE L. RAUCHShareholder

 While in law school, Anne served as a Judicial Extern at the California Court of Appeal, Fourth District, Division One.
 She also served on the Board of Directors of the Women’s Law Caucus at the University of San Diego School of Law, and in her third year of law school served as the liaison between the USD Women’s Law Caucus and the Lawyer’s Club of San Diego.
 Anne is now active in the legal community as a member of the San Diego County Bar Association, Community Associations Institute, and from 2000-2001 served as the Co-Chair of the Membership Committee for the San Diego Chapter of the Community Associations Institute.

-Anne is also active in the San Diego community as a member of The Thursday Club Juniors, a division of The Thursday Club, a philanthropic organization founded in Balboa Park in 1921 that supports multiple community service projects in San Diego each year.
+Anne is also active in the San Diego community as a member of The Thursday Club, a philanthropic organization founded in Balboa Park in 1921 that supports multiple community service projects in San Diego each year.